Ednah1/alx-system_engineering-devops/0x01-shell_permissions/README.md

-write script that prints the effective username of the current user
+script that adds execute permission to the owner of the file hello